 Although it might seem like a play of words, admitting “to have a problem” implies a need for an external help – a professional who can analyze the problem and prescribe a cure for it.
 Often, focusing solely on the “problem areas” tend to diminish the role of the individual, disempowering people from taking action and creating dependency on the continuous help of external professionals.

-While traces of strengths-based approach appeared throughout the 20th century, it’s only in the 1980s that it was fully articulated as a standalone theory.
+While traces of the strength-based theory appeared throughout the 20th century, it’s only in the 1980s that it was fully articulated as a standalone theory.
 Practitioners started searching for a deeper meaning of their work – were they there only to fix people? – and with that, a small movement was soon to become one of the most influential theories of our times.

 In his famous speech, Martin Seligman, former president of the American Psychological Association, summed up the new perspective: